 The goals of this initiative are:

-Centro has for several years been active in promoting policy efforts to address the academic and English language acquisition needs of Latinos, and other students that have traditionally struggled to achieve academically and to succeed in Idaho's public schools.
+Centro has for several years been active in promoting policy efforts to address the academic and English language acquisition needs of Latinos, and other students that have traditionally struggled to achieve academic success in Idaho's public schools.

 Since the mid-1970s, our staff and board members have played a part in almost every educational policy decision affecting Latino and English Language Learner students (ELL) in the state.